How to Guess What a Word Means

 Happy vocabulary building!

-Read, read, read!
+Read.
 The more you read, the more words you will know, without even realizing it.
+Keep your dictionary on hand, so you can check your guesses.

 - Read, read, read!
 The more you read, the more words you will know, without even realizing it.